boyney123/davidboyne.co.uk/_posts/2016-04-29-react-webpack-gem.md

 title: Goodbye ../../../

-subtitle: "Removing absolute paths when importing"
+subtitle: "Removing relative paths when importing"

 excerpt: "I have recently been writing a React application and recently ran into a little webpack gem I thought I would share..."